crummy/pPEGjs/README.md

 The `compile` result is an parser object with a `parse` function:

     {
-      ok: Boolean, true if there are no errors,
+      ok: boolean, true if there are no errors,

-      err: String, # a short error msg,
+      err: int, # an error code, 0=ok, 1=panic, ...

       show_err: () => a full error report.